ovska/FlameCsv/docs/docs/benchmarks.md

 by an absolute kb/Mb may not be useful.

 Another very important factor is _streaming_.
 While it is also important in servers, it's paramount everywhere when reading very large files.
-Some files are infeasibly big to be read into memory, and might even be too large to fit into memory completely at all.
+Some files are infeasibly big to be read into memory.
-FlameCsv supports both reading and writing both sync and async streaming data (both I/O and .NET types).
+FlameCsv supports reading and writing both sync and async streaming data (e.g., reading from a stream or writing async enumerables).
-Fortunately, most libraries are pretty streaming friendly thanks to the prevalence of enumerable in .NET.
+Fortunately, most .NET CSV libraries are pretty streaming friendly thanks to the ergonomics of enumerables.

 All benchmarks contain the memory usage analyzer, and there are some benchmarks dedicated to reading buffered data (such as one would do when reading files or HTTP request bodies).